pixelnest/pixelnest.github.io/work/george/index.md

 ---
 layout: work
-title: George the Pirate
+title: George
+subtitle: le pirate
 cover: /static/images/work/thumb_g1.png
 ---

 **[Watch the Stunfest 2013 trailer](http://www.youtube.com/watch?v=xBU0OXjJko4)**

-**George** was an unknown salary man, working in the offices of the Caribean Bank.
+**George** was an unknown salary man, working in the offices of the CaribbeanMegaBank™ (also known as the CMB).
 But one day, he got bored and decided to live a real pirate adventure!

-So he bought a small boat and decided to now search for lost treasures on islands.
+So he bought a small boat and sailed away, looking for lost treasures on islands.

-He must find as many treasures as possible the day, and come back home before the night.
-But on the way back, the more gold he found the more jealous pirates he will encounter!
+His goal?
+Find as many treasures as possible the day and come back home before the night.
+But on the way back, the more gold he amasses the more he will encounter jealous pirates!

-**George** was a little game initially made for the Stunfest 2013 (event at Rennes, France).
-We are now working on an improved version of the game.
+**George** was a little game initially made for the Stunfest 2013 (an event at Rennes, France).
+We are now working on an improved version of it.